 - When quicker results are needed, an antigen test can be a good option.
 For example, parents might need to know right away if a child is infected so they can isolate them and prevent spread in the household.
 When they’re not at the start or end of the illness, people who are infected have a lot of virus in their nose and throat.
 This is when they’re most contagious, and when antigen tests can be as sensitive as molecular tests.
 If an antigen test does not show infection, a doctor may choose to confirm the negative result with a molecular test.

 When Someone Has No Symptoms After Exposure to COVID-19

 Both types of tests can help check whether someone has the virus after being exposed to an infected person:

 - Because molecular tests are more sensitive, they can detect infection even when there’s very little virus in the nose or throat.
 This makes them more accurate for people who don’t have symptoms, as they tend to have less virus in their nose and throat than people who feel sick.

 - If quick results are needed, an antigen test is good too.
 If it doesn’t show infection on the first try, doing the test again a day or two later often can catch the virus as levels rise.
 People who are vaccinated should get tested 5–7 days after exposure.
 People who aren’t vaccinated should get tested as soon as they know they’ve been exposed, and again 5–7 days after exposure.

 When Schools and Workplaces Routinely Screen

-When People Are Preparing to Gather
+When People Plan to Gather